 1) Your job is not fulfilling, it’s almost suffocating

 For me, this happened at every single job I had, which has been quite a few.
 As weird as it sounds every job felt like I was stuck under a rock.
 I was passionate about work at first, but it would quickly fizzle out.
 Waking up every morning to go to work would become unbearable.
-I would continually just be punching in and punching out, waiting for the weekend.
+I would continue just be punching in and punching out, waiting for the weekend.
 That’s no way to live!

 Even if you are great at your job and not getting fulfilled is going to cause problems.